MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/manage-office-365-proplus-updates-with-configuration-manager.md

 <a name="BKMK_GP"> </a>
 ### Method 2: Use Group Policy to enable updates from Configuration Manager

-You can enable Configuration Manager to manage Office 365 client updates on specific computers by using Group Policy.
+You can enable Configuration Manager to manage Office updates on specific computers by using Group Policy.
 You can apply this setting to multiple computers, an organizational unit (OU), or a domain.

 To use Group Policy, do the following: